1. enter the room in an orderly manner.

 Excused absences will be given one day for each day absent to complete assignments, quizzes, and exams.
 Failure to make up work in the allotted time, without prior approval, will result in a zero.
 If an assignment is due the day of the absence, it will be due the day you return.
 I give plenty of time to make up work; therefore, once a zero is recorded in the grade book, it will remain there.
 DO NOT COME TO ME AT THE END OF THE QUARTER AND EXPECT TO MAKE UP WORK FROM WEEKS AGO!

-NOTE: Since we are paperless and use Google Docs, all pre-assigned due dates are applicable whether students are in attendance or not: journals, LRBs, fables, creative writing, etc. Students will be warned of this policy.
+NOTE: Since we are paperless and use Google Docs, all pre-assigned due dates are applicable whether students are in attendance or not: journals, fables, creative writing, etc. Additionally, long-term assignments will not be taken for a late grade (research papers, book projects, etc.)

 EXTRA CREDIT WORK